chef/effortless/README.md

 ## Next Steps

-If you are new to the `Effortless` pattern checkout some of the below examples and walk throughs that will help you understand what you can do with this pattern.s
+If you are new to the `Effortless` pattern checkout some of the below examples and walk throughs that will help you understand what you can do with this pattern.

 ## Examples
 1. [Chef Infra](examples/effortless_config/README.md)